germainelry/chatbot-mvp-hf/V2_DEMO_SCRIPT.md

    - Explain: "Embeddings are automatically generated and stored in ChromaDB"
    - Show the embedding field (JSON array) in the database

-**Key Talking Points:**
-- "Vector RAG enables semantic understanding, not just keyword matching"
-- "This is production-grade retrieval, similar to what Shopee uses"

 ---

 ## Part 2: Multi-Agent Orchestration (5 min)